DiSay1/DiSay1/README.md

-- 👋 Hi, I’m @DiSay1
+- 👋 Hi, I'm @ DiSay1
-- 👀 I’m interested in programing & history
+- 👀 Interested in programming and history
-- 🌱 I’m currently learning Golang, C#, C/C++, JS & History ><
+- 🌱 I am currently learning Golang, C #, C / C ++, JS and history> <
-- 💞️ I’m looking to collaborate on Apple/Google/Microsoft/Pentagon (Take me to work!
-I learn fast.
+- 💞️ I want to work at Apple/Google/Microsoft/Pentagon (Take me to work!
+I'm a fast learner.
 Honestly)
-- 📫 How to reach me
+- 📫 How to get to me?
+It's impossible

 <!---
 DiSay1/DiSay1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.